-Moroccan cuisine is full of vegetables!
-With every meal we ate platters of veggies of all colors.
-There were a couple common salads served almost everywhere and this Simple Moroccan Salad is one of them.
-Cucumbers, Tomatoes, Onions, Green Beans – tossed with a simple lemon vinaigrette.
-It’s really fresh and super easy to make!
+Moroccan cuisine is full of vegetables.
+Every meal was served with veggies of all colors.
+There were several salads served almost everywhere and this Simple Moroccan Salad is one of them.
+Green beans, cucumbers, tomatoes, and onions tossed with a simple lemon vinaigrette.

 I was lucky enough to make this dish alongside a Moroccan chef at Khadija’s Kuzina in Essaouira.

 Essaouira is a quaint, seaside town about halfway down Morocco’s coastline.
 It has a laid back, hippie vibe and it’s full of musicians and live music every night.
 The town’s original name is Mogador in the Amazir (Berber) language and many locals still refer to it as Mogador.

 We spent one morning walking out on the fishing pier when all the boats came in with crates of fish.
 It was a chaotic bustle of fisherman selling, people purchasing and of course, a large lot of dogs and cats running about.